-Under certain circumstances it is possible to claim the vat back on the cost of your self build.
+Under certain circumstances it is possible to claim the Value Added Tax (VAT) back on the cost of your self-build.

 One of the great advantages of undertaking a new build, and one of the main reasons it is so cost efficient, is the fact that materials and labour are zero rated for VAT.
 You will have to pay out VAT on your materials during the build but one of the most pleasant tasks of building your own home is making a VAT repayment claim once it is complete!

 How to Reclaim VAT for a Selfbuild Project

 To make a claim, you will need to fill in the form 431NB with all the supporting evidence and information required to repay you the VAT that you incurred during the build.
 This includes:

 - Invoices and bills – Often all the different items are not listed separately and as some may incur different rates of tax, you should also include further information such as tenders and estimates which support your claim.
 Make sure they are in your name, not someone else's